What is Liquidity and Why is it Crucial for Your Investment?

 Securities, such as stocks and bonds, also possess high liquidity due to their ability to be traded quickly in financial markets.
 Stocks of large and reputable companies with high daily trading volumes are easily bought and sold.
 This allows investors to quickly access cash and reallocate their assets as needed.

-Liquid Assets like Real Estate and Collectibles
+2) Liquid Assets like Real Estate and Collectibles

-Collectibles, such as artwork, jewelry, and antiques, also have low liquidity.
+Collectibles, such as artwork, jewelry, and antiques, also have low asset liquidity.
 Their value is often determined infrequently and in niche markets.
 Finding a suitable buyer and selling these items may require significant time and effort, and in some cases, the final sale price may be considerably lower than the estimated value.

 How Can Liquidity Influence Investment Decisions?